Minnesota Orchestra: 2012–2014 lockout

-After the orchestra management cancelled the concerts in question, Vänskä resigned as music director on 1 October 2013 with immediate effect.
-On October 4 and 5, Vänskä conducted three final concerts with the locked-out orchestra at the University of Minnesota's Ted Mann Concert Hall, with Emanuel Ax as the guest pianist.
-As an encore, Vänskä conducted Sibelius's Valse Triste, where he requested that the audience withhold its applause afterward.
+After the orchestra management canceled the concerts in question, Vänskä resigned as music director on October 1, 2013.
+On October 4 and 5, he conducted three final concerts with the locked-out orchestra at the University of Minnesota's Ted Mann Concert Hall, with Emanuel Ax as guest pianist.
+As an encore, Vänskä conducted Sibelius's Valse Triste and requested that the audience withhold its applause afterward.

 Post-lockout

 On January 14, 2014, the Musicians of the Minnesota Orchestra announced that they had reached a collective bargaining agreement with the Minnesota Orchestra Association to end the lockout on February 1, 2014.
 Concerts resumed at Orchestra Hall in February.
 On April 24, 2014, the orchestra announced Vänskä's return as music director effective with the 2014–15 and 2015–16 seasons.
 In July 2017, the orchestra announced the extension of Vänskä's contract as music director through the 2021–22 season.
 In December 2018, the orchestra announced that Vänskä would conclude his tenure as music director at the close of the 2021-2022 season.
 He is to take the title of conductor laureate.

-In May 2015, the Minnesota Orchestra performed in Havana, Cuba, as a result of the Cuban Thaw, becoming the first professional U.S. orchestra to play in Cuba since 1999.
+In May 2015, the Minnesota Orchestra performed in Havana, Cuba, as a result of the Cuban Thaw, becoming the first professional U.S. orchestra to play in Cuba since the Milwaukee Symphony Orchestra in 1999.
 In August 2018, it became the first professional U.S. orchestra to perform in South Africa.
 In January 2022, the orchestra, Vänskä, and Elina Vähälä gave the North American premiere of the original 1904 version of Jean Sibelius's Violin Concerto.

 In December 2021, Thomas Søndergård first guest-conducted the orchestra.
 He returned for another guest-conducting engagement in April 2022.
 In July 2022, the orchestra announced Søndergård's appointment as its next music director, effective with the 2023-2024 season, with an initial contract of five seasons.